Virome-Collaboration-Group/Virome-Pipeline-Docker/README.md

 ##DOCKERFILE - TIMEZONE

-The timezone envronment variable TZ is set to the default America/New_York timezone:
+The timezone environment variable TZ is set to the default America/New_York timezone:

 ```
 ENV TZ=America/New_York